dougeby/IntuneDocs/intune/quickstart-create-policy.md

 When no longer needed, delete the policy.
 To do so, select the **Windows 10 compliance** policy and click **Delete**.

 ## Next steps
 In this quickstart, you've created and assigned a simple device compliance policy.
 To enroll a Windows 10 device that will receive the policy, continue to the quickstart to set up auto enrollment.
-A few minutes after the device is enrolled for a user in the group assigned to the policy, the device will prompt for an updated password.

 > [!div class="nextstepaction"]
 > [Set up auto enrollment](quickstart-setup-auto-enrollment.md)